20 Mystical Temples In Yogyakarta (+fun facts)

 Candi Prambanan is spectacular!

-It is the largest Hindu temple in Indonesia and is dedicated to the triad of the three gods Brahma, Vishnu, and Shiva, also called the Trimurti.
+It is the largest Hindu temple in Indonesia and is dedicated to the triad of gods Brahma, Vishnu, and Shiva, also called the Trimurti.
 It was built sometime during the 9th century.

-Unlike Borobudur, Prambanan is a whole complex of 240 temples.
+What you may not know is that Prambanan is a complex of a whopping 240 temples!
 In the middle is the grand temple dedicated to Lord Shiva, 47 meters high!
-The temple is intricately decorated with reliefs from the Ramayana epic.
+The temple is intricately decorated with reliefs from the Epic of Ramayana.

 If you can only visit one temple in Yogyakarta, let it be Prambanan!
 You should also watch the Ramayana Theater which takes place every Tuesday, Thursday, and Saturday.

-Reason to visit: It’s a UNESCO site, the biggest Hindu temple in Indonesia, and the second-biggest in Southeast Asia.
+Reason to visit: A UNESCO site, the biggest Hindu temple in Indonesia, and the second-biggest in all of Southeast Asia.

 Sambisari was discovered by accident when in 1966 a local farmer hit the top of the temple with his hoe while plowing the land.